GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

 ### Review timespans

-Viewing all spans in period:
+Viewing all spans in selected period:

 `-a view -o span`

-Reviewing time spent on tasks:

-`<unimplemented/ TODO>`

 ### Cleaning up